census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Java/Stackdriver.md

         </dependency>
     </dependencies>
 ```

-##### Creating the exporters in code
+### Instrument Metrics and Traces
+Instrument your code with the following snippets:

+{{% notice tip %}}
-* To enable each of the respective APIs, please click on the respective tabs and then on "ALL" at the end
+To enable each of the respective APIs, please click on the respective tabs and then refer to [the final section](http://localhost:1313/guides/exporters/supported-exporters/java/stackdriver/#all-exporters-combined).
+{{% /notice %}}

 {{<tabs Tracing Metrics>}}
 {{<highlight java>}}